The Contents of Aquarius’ Jug

 “We are more inclined, in this technological era, to think of Aquarian waters as electricity or cosmic energy.”

-Most agree that Aquarius is pouring forth knowledge and new revelations of a celestial kind.
+Most agree that Aquarius is pouring forth knowledge and new revelations of a universal kind.
 Frequently, the sign is also imagined as a giant male figure, pouring down the water onto the Earth as visualized by Clifford Bias, relating the water as being cool and clear.
 Yet, the most accurate portrayal is found in the Cosmic Apprentice: Dispatches from the Edges of Science, which describes the spirit of Science, an Aquarius subject, in a rather Waterbearing way:

 The Spirit of Science is open democratic.
 It flows like water.
 It is even, you might say, evinced by life itself, what we call life is really a form of water, activated and animated not by a divine principle but the energetic cosmos around it.